Kenji404/socketio-chat/README.md

-# socketio-chat
+# Node + Socket.io chat
-Socket.io POC implementation of a chat
+A chat webapp using Node.JS and Socket.io

 You can clone and run it by pasting the command below in your CLI: